parse-community/parse-server-s3-adapter/README.md

       "baseUrlDirect": false, // default value
       "signatureVersion": 'v4', // default value
       "globalCacheControl": null, // default value.
-Or 'public, max-age=86400' for 24 hrs Cache-Control "ServerSideEncryption": 'AES256|aws:kms' //AES256 or aws:kms, or if you do not pass this, encryption won't be done }
+Or 'public, max-age=86400' for 24 hrs Cache-Control "ServerSideEncryption": 'AES256|aws:kms', //AES256 or aws:kms, or if you do not pass this, encryption won't be done "validateFilename": null, // Default to parse-server FilesAdapter::validateFilename.
+      "generateKey": null // Will default to Parse.FilesController.preserveFileName }
   }
 }
 ```
+***Note*** By default Parse.FilesController.preserveFileName will prefix all filenames with a random hex code.
+You will want to disable that if you enable it here or wish to use S3 "directories".

 ### using environment variables